dedica-team/nivio/docs/source/install.rst

 - Without groups, all items will be assigned to a default group.
 Items can be assigned to groups using the ``group`` attribute.
 - If a group does not exist, nivio creates it.
 To customize a group, add it to the configuration.
 - However, you can't create a group with no attributes.
 Nivio will not accept the landscape.
 So at least add an ``owner``.
+- If intended to delete already set group attributes such as ``description`` or ``contact``, you can do so.
+But please pay attention that this is not true for the attributes of items or of the landscape.
+The reason is that group attributes for the groups are all manually set, and the user should have full control about it.
+For items, instead, best practice is that attributes stick to the old values if they are missing in one configuration file.
+This is because items are mainly set by several config files.
+Also, landscapes are not intended to have missing attributes.
+Therefore, the landscape's attributes stick to formerly set ones if they are missing.

 .. code-block:: yaml
    :linenos: